glmdgrielson/words/links/world/vairen.md

 - The Debt is a central element of the faith and "paying the debt" is a common way of saying that one follows the Vai'ren faith, but there's more to it than simply that.
+- The word "vai" is generally used to refer to any practitioner of the faith, as well as describing the demographic of communities heavily shaped by it, in the same way that one may be described as a "Christian" or a "Muslim" in the real world.
+In contrast, the word "voe" is used to describe those who do _not_ practice the faith or otherwise describe themself as vai.
+And yes, there are some more... conservative vai who use the label of "voe" for the purpose of discrimination.
 - If you asked an observer what paying the debt meant to them, chances are the answer would be about _strength_.
 Strength of character: the morals to make the world better than the one that spurned the Ancestor.
 Strength of mind: the foundation to be able to carry oneself, especially against those who would shun then.
 Strength of body: the ability to defend against anything that might threaten them.
+- Many of the smaller Vai'ren prayers are attached to exercises, so that they can be performed at a consistent tempo.
+As such, a Vai'ren workout is physically _and_ spiritually enriching.
+    - I have been told that this is very close to the story behind yoga, which is a very fun coincidence!
+- The sun is very often used as a religious symbol, used to euphemistically represent the Vai'ren Ancestor, who is usually otherwise forbidden from being physically depicted, as a measure of respect towards somebody who was wronged.
+- For as much as the vai consider the Ancestor a spiritual figure, the rest of Hyrule consider her a historical figure, with a known name and face.
+This has been the source of conflict more than once.
+As well, more than one Zelda has attempted to make peace with the Vai'ren by attempting to address the specific misdeeds done towards her, though this has not succeeded, as the Vai'ren of the faith generally consider it too little too late.

 Clothing
 --------